 Welcome to the Ettenhofer Laboratory for Neurocognitive Research.
-Our mission is to aid in the development of improved methods for assessing and treating traumatic brain injury (TBI), and to identify factors underlying successful vs. unsuccessful recovery.
+Our mission is to improve clinical care for traumatic brain injury (TBI) and other neurocognitive conditions, and to enhance neurocognitive knowledge and expertise within the Department of Defense and the nation as a whole.
 Our approach is guided by scientific and clinical foundations within psychology and cognitive neuroscience, along with a desire to leverage technology to bolster progress in military medicine and public health.
-Recent areas of emphasis include: enhanced measurement of attention and executive functions using eye tracking; identification of patterns of neural activity associated with brain injury using combined fMRI with eye tracking; evaluation of medical and psychological factors contributing to post-concussive symptoms and functional outcomes; and standardized assessment and rehabilitation of driving abilities using virtual reality simulation.
-Our team of students, staff, fellows, and volunteers embodies our commitment to excellence through their ongoing efforts to achieve each of these goals.
+Recent areas of emphasis include: enhanced measurement of attention and executive functions using eye tracking; identification of reduced cognitive efficacy through integrating eye tracking, fMRI, and EEG; and remediation of deficits in cognition and driving after TBI using virtual reality simulation.
+Our team of students, staff, fellows, and volunteers embodies our commitment to excellence in pursuit of these goals.

-CPT David Barry, B.S., (U.S. Army) is a 3rd year Clinical Psychology Ph.D. student at USUHS.
+CPT David Barry, M.S., (U.S. Army) is a 4th year Clinical Psychology Ph.D. student at USUHS.
 David attended Vanderbilt University on a Reserve Officer Training Corps (ROTC) Scholarship, where he earned his bachelor's degree in Engineering Science in 2006.
 After college, he commissioned as a 2nd Lieutenant in the Army's Corps of Engineers.
 From 2007-2010, David served as a combat engineer Platoon Leader, Battalion Engineer, and Battalion Logistics Officer (S4) for 1st Battalion, 66th Armored Regiment, 1st Brigade Combat Team, 4th Infantry Division.
 In addition to duty assignments at Fort Hood, TX and Fort Carson, CO, David served a 12-month combat tour in eastern Baghdad, Iraq from March 2008-March 2009.
 While deployed, David planned and conducted route clearance missions to clear roads of improvised explosive devices (IEDs) and later led construction missions to reinforce key positions in his Battalion's Area of Operations.
-In the Ettenhofer Lab, David researches methods to identify mild traumatic brain injury (mTBI) using eye tracking systems.
-To support this research focus, David co-designed the Bethesda Eye and Attention Measure (BEAM), a computer-based paradigm that seeks to objectively identify cognitive deficiencies associated with traumatic brain injury with the lab's eye tracking hardware.
-David is also interested in using virtual reality cognitive rehabilitation techniques to help service members recover more effectively.
-David can be contacted at David.Barry@usuhs.edu.
+In the Ettenhofer Lab, David researches methods to assess neurocognitive performance using eye tracking systems.
+To do this, David uses the Bethesda Eye & Attention Measure (BEAM), a computer-based, eye-tracking program that David and Dr. Ettenhofer co-designed, piloted, and patented.
+David's dissertation research focuses on using eye movements to detect invalid responding in neurocognitive assessment.
+David can be contacted a email@example.com.

 Ettenhofer, M. L. & Barry, D. M. (2012).
 A Comparison of Long-Term Postconcussive Symptoms between University Students with and without a History of Mild Traumatic Brain Injury or Orthopedic Injury.
 Journal of the International Neuropsychological Society, 18(3), 451-460.